vildevev/job-search-tips/job-search.md

 	- Leverage offers!!

 # Algorithms/Interview Prep
 	- Do you hate CTCI?
 I know I do.
-[Leetcode](https://leetcode.com/), [hackerrank](https://www.hackerrank.com/), [interviewcake](https://www.interviewcake.com/) are great resources that don't drain your soul..
+[Leetcode], [Hackerrank], [Interviewcake] are great resources that don't drain your soul..
 	- Please mind that some companies might insist you solve them in javascript, especially if you're applying for frontednd positions.
-Doesn't hurt to practising now [Js data structures and algorithms course](https://frontendmasters.com/courses/data-structures-algorithms/)
+Doesn't hurt to practising now: [Js data structures and algorithms course]
 	- Instructing is a great way to become more comfortable talking about it in front of people.
 Meet up with friends, present a data structure each, tons of meetups too.
 	- Solve the algorithm, look up better solutions to problem.
 Also different ways that aren't always 'better' or more efficient: they might ask follow up questions if you solve too quickly 'What if you can't use any space?', 'What if the array isn't sorted' etc.